KristianLyng/varnishfoo/chapter-4.rst

 cache, it has a *Time to live*, a TTL.
 This is the regular cache duration.
 On top of TTL, there is the grace period.
 This is an extended period of time in which the object is kept in cache.
-During grace mode, the object can be delivered to clients, ut a request to the backend will be initiated in the background to update the content.
+During grace mode, the object can be delivered to clients, but a request to the backend will be initiated in the background to update the content.

 In addition to grace mode, Varnish also supports conditional backend